Best Cricket Pads Under ₹2000

 Cricket batting pads are your first line of defense against short-pitched bowling.
 Your shins, knees, and thighs take the abuse.
 Bad pads = bruises that last weeks.
 Good pads = protection that feels like armor.

 In India, ₹2000 is the sweet spot — affordable for club cricketers, yet quality enough for serious use.
 This guide compares the three best brands in this price range.
+If you are building a full setup on a budget, also check out our complete cricket kit under ₹5,000 guide and our best cricket gloves under ₹1,500 roundup.

 The Three Contenders